 1. A Tradition Rooted in Culture

-Rwanda’s annual Gorilla Naming Ceremony, known as Kwita Izina, is inspired by an ancient Rwandan tradition where families name their children in the presence of loved ones.
-Launched in 2005, this modern adaptation honours baby gorillas born in the past year, making it both a cultural and conservation milestone.
+Kwita Izina is inspired by an ancient Rwandan tradition where families name their children in the presence of loved ones.
+This modern adaptation honours baby gorillas born in the past year, making it both a cultural and conservation milestone.

 2. Supporting Conservation Efforts and Communities

-The high cost of gorilla permits, currently at $1,500 per person, is a strategic measure aimed at limiting visitor numbers while generating vital revenue.
-Funds raised are channelled into conservation initiatives and local community development, ensuring that the economic benefits of tourism are widely shared.
+The cost of gorilla permits to see these creatures in their natural habitat, currently at $1,500 per person, is a strategic measure aimed at limiting visitor numbers while generating vital revenue.
+Funds raised are channelled into conservation initiatives and local community development, ensuring that the economic benefits of gorilla tourism are widely shared.

 3. A Ceremony with Global Recognition

 Kwita Izina has grown into an internationally celebrated event.
-Conservationists, park rangers, researchers, and high-profile guests gather each year to name the new baby gorillas, highlighting the importance of protecting Rwanda’s endangered mountain gorillas.
+Conservationists, park rangers, researchers, and high-profile guests gather each year to take part in naming the new baby gorillas, highlighting the importance of protecting Rwanda’s endangered mountain gorillas.
 Over the past 19 years, 397 gorillas have been named during this ceremony.

 4. Conservation Success Story